Taylor Swift’s Home Broken Into By Polite Suspect, 26, Who At Least Took His Shoes Off

 Although McEwan allegedly ran from police, they were able to catch him after a short chase.

 The “London Boy” singer has been the victim of many break-in attempts over the years.
 According to BuzzFeed News, a man was arrested earlier this year after breaking into the singer’s New York townhome on three separate occasions.
-Roger Alvarado was arrested in March following his third break in.
+Roger Alvarado was arrested in March following his third break-in.
 Per BuzzFeed News, Alvarado had already served six months in prison after he pleaded guilty to breaking into her home, taking a shower, and sleeping in her bed before being arrested in 2018.

-In March, Swift told Elle that her fear of violence has caused her to carry QuikClot, army-grade bandages meant to stop bleeding following a gun-shot wound or injury from a knife.
+In March, Swift told Elle that her fear of violence has caused her to carry QuikClot, army-grade bandages meant to stop bleeding following a gunshot wound or injury from a knife.
 In that interview, Swift specifically said she was scared about stalkers breaking into her home after several previous instances, and because tabloid magazines had shared all of her addresses.

 .@taylorswift13 scores her 25th top 10 hit on the #Hot100 with #Lover https://t.co/ALmFxeW9dk pic.twitter.com/n8tdWBwfUh